-Assistant Professor, Capstone Coordinator
+Assistant Professor, Doctoral Capstone Coordinator

 Andrew began his career practicing in contemporary/alternative medicine as a licensed massage therapist (LMT) in orthopedic, medical, and sports practices.
 In conjunction with his manual therapy, he was a fellowship grant recipient for Harvard T.H.
 Chan’s School of Public Health’s “Work, Health, & Well-being” program, and trained in ergonomic evaluation specialty.
-During his doctoral residency, Andrew immersed himself within a 15,000-employee public utility company in New York City; there he provided work-related injury prevention strategies, techniques, and education while creating a sustainable system for streamlining ergonomic interventions to mitigate cumulative trauma disorders and establish trust between the employee and the Health & Safety Department.
+During his doctoral capstone, Andrew immersed himself within a 15,000-employee public utility company in New York City; there he provided work-related injury prevention strategies, techniques, and education while creating a sustainable system for streamlining ergonomic interventions to mitigate cumulative trauma disorders and establish trust between the employee and the Health & Safety Department.
 His experience and doctoral studies qualified him to become board certified as an Associate Ergonomics Professional (AEP).

 “13Be on your guard; stand firm in the faith; be courageous; be strong.
 14Do everything in love.” – 1 Corinthians 16:13-14